-Effective July 1, 2021, the criteria for TANF 60 month Time Limit Extensions expanded to support families who exhaust their 60 months and are homeless or who have a child in their home who meet the broad McKinney-Vento definition of homeless.
-This change allows families experiencing housing instability, or who are caring for a child in this situation, to continue receiving cash assistance.
+Effective July 1, 2021, the criteria for TANF 60month Time Limit Extensions expanded to support families who exhausted their 60 months and were homeless or who had a child in their home who met the broad McKinney-Vento definition of homeless.
+This change allowed families experiencing housing instability, or who care for a child in this situation, to continue receiving cash assistance.

-Additionally, families that don't meet any other time limit extension criteria were able to continue to receive an extension due to the pandemic, effective July 1, 2021 to June 30, 2022.
+Additionally, families that do not meet any other time limit extension criteria were able to continue to receive an extension due to the pandemic, effective July 1, 2021 to June 30, 2022.